 Portela do Homem – Minas dos carris Trail

 This is a very long and probably the most challenging trail on this list.
 It’s also our favorite.
 The trail highlights the abandoned Wolfram Mines and the whole Homem River valley, starting and ending in the beautiful Portela do Homem Waterfall.

 - Level: hard (long and with high accumulated vertical meters)

 - Location: Homem river high valley

-Low budget hostel or guest house
+Low-budget hostel or guest house

-Mid-range good value for money hotel
+Mid-range good value-for-money hotel

 Hotel Lagoa Azul do Geres is our best mid-range option in Geres!
 The hotel is centrally located, with nice rooms, wifi, and all the expected commodities.
 However, the best thing about it is the breakfast with a view.
-The hotel is right in from of Caniçada dam, and you get to have the breakfast looking at the beautiful scenery created by it.
+The hotel is right in front of the Caniçada dam, and you get to have breakfast looking at the beautiful scenery created by it.
 This one is very appreciated by couples and families.